 $ java -cp /path/Lep-MAP3/bin Filtering2 data=p.call removeNonInformative=1 dataTolerance=0.001 > p_fil.call

-removeNonInformative parameter to remove markers that are homozygous in both parent and
+removeNonInformative to remove markers that are homozygous/monomorphic, and

 dataTolerance to remove distorted markers at given p-value threshold.

 SeparateChromosomes2 module is used to categorize markers into linkage groups (LGs) using the below command:

 $ java -cp /path/Lep-MAP3/bin SeparateChromosomes2 data=p_fil.call lodLimit=10 > map.txt